Fish soup is a soup dish served with fish.... (thank you for the warm applause, you're welcome).

 %20Jin%20Hwa%208.jpg)

 The fried fish soup with milk tastes just as savoury, with the same good dose of cooking wine, the copious amount of vegetables, and is creamier…. (duh…).
-Submerged in heated soup for a while, the fish is not too crispy, but retains its good fried flavour.
+Submerged in heated soup for a while, the fish would lose crisp, but retains its good fried flavour.

 %20Jin%20Hwa%202.jpg)